joveilleux/CS-330---Homework/Homework-Intro.md

 - **Veilleux_Joanna_PLP2.pdf**
   - This contains a brief "Getting Started Guide" for the C++ langauge.
- Some of the things that can be found here are how to write programs, what IDE's have been reccommended, and how to run the programs.
+ Some of the things that can be found here are how to write programs, what IDE's have been recommended, and how to run the programs.